-Western Branch Reservoir 2003
+Western Branch Reservoir 2008

 Western Branch Reservoir is the largest (1,579 acres) and the deepest (35 feet) of all five Norfolk water supply lakes.
-The lake takes its name from the stream on which it was impounded in 1962, i.e. western branch of Nansemond River.
+The lake takes its name from the stream on which it was impounded in 1962, i.e. western branch of the Nansemond River.
 The lake is horseshoe shaped with Lake Prince upstream on one arm and Lake Burnt Mills upstream on the other.
-The City of Norfolk requires an annual boat permit that can be purchased at 410 Granby St. in Norfolk or at the Lake Whitehurst Fishing Station on Shore Dr. in Norfolk.
+The City of Norfolk requires an annual boat permit that can be purchased at Owen's Self Service on Route 602 (Everets Road), Dashiell's Sporting Goods in Suffolk, Ocean's East 2 tackle shop off Northampton Blvd or directly from the City of Norfolk.
 Bank fishing is not allowed but anglers may fish from a boat (gas motors up to 9.9 horsepower are allowed) from sunrise to sunset year round.
 Western Branch can be accessed at two boat ramps; Route 605 in Suffolk (below Lake Prince) and Route 602 in Everets (below Burnt Mills).

-Western Branch provides anglers the opportunity to catch a wide variety of species such as largemouth bass, redear sunfish, bluegill, black crappie, white perch, yellow perch, and chain pickerel.
+Western Branch provides anglers the opportunity to catch a wide variety of species such as largemouth bass, redear sunfish (shellcracker), bluegill, black crappie, white perch, yellow perch, and chain pickerel.
 In addition to these naturally reproducing fishes, the lake is stocked with super-predator fishes (striped bass and muskellunge).
 Of the 22 species for which the Department of Game and Inland Fisheries issues trophy citations, 13 are found here.
-In 2002, Western Branch was rated 12th out of the top 25 waters for trophy fish in the Commonwealth and was 1st for citation white perch, 2nd for sunfish, and 3rd for yellow perch!
+In 2007, Western Branch was rated 12th out of the top 25 waters for trophy fish in the Commonwealth and was 2nd for citation white perch, 2nd for sunfish, and 3rd for yellow perch!

 Western Branch has been stocked with stripers every year since 1975.
 Approximately 25 fish per acre (39,475 total) are stocked annually.
-Pelagic stocking is now being used to evaluate the potential for increased survival of stocked fish.
+Pelagic stocking (open water versus stocking at the boat landing) is now being used to evaluate the potential for increased survival of stocked fish.
 Based on population sampling, the lake's striper population is the best in the district.
-The largest striper ever caught was 41.5 pounds (January 1995)!
-Anglers often use jigs, troll large lures such as Rapalas, Rebels, and Redfins, as well as with live bait such as shad.
+The largest striper ever caught was in January 1995 and weighed 41.5 pounds!
+Anglers often use jigs, troll large lures such as Rapalas, Rebels, Redfins, and Windcheaters as well as with live bait such as shad and jumbo shiners.
 Fall and winter months are best for striper fishing and good numbers are also caught in the spring below the spillways from Lakes Prince and Burnt Mills.
+Fish the channel edges during the fall months and the deeper water during the winter.
+Once fish are located, vertical jigging a Silver Buddy, Zonar or similar "metal" bait along the channel edges is often a good way to catch stripers in winter.
 During the summer months, stripers are known to concentrate themselves around the aerators and in the main creek channels.

 Western Branch is one of the top waters in the state for trophy sunfish (mostly redear sunfish or shellcrackers).
 Stocked by VDGIF in the 1970s, this sunfish has really done well and about 100 certificates are issued every year.
-Notable years were 1994 and 1995, when 824 and 302 certificates were issued, respectively.
-Redear are most frequently caught on nightcrawlers in April and May around the "sunken islands" in the lower section of the lake.
-In 2002, Western Branch was ranked 2nd in Virginia for sunfish citations.
+Redear are most frequently caught on nightcrawlers in April and May around the sunken islands and points in the lower section of the lake by the spillway.
+Good redear habitat often means getting "hung up" on woody debris or other structure.
+These fish eat snails and other invertebrates that are often found on such debris.
+In 2007, Western Branch was ranked 2nd in Virginia for sunfish citations, as 25 citations for trophy fish were reported.